quii/learn-go-with-tests/select.md

 #### `defer`
 By prefixing a function call with `defer` it will now call that function _at the end of the containing function_.

 Sometimes you will need to cleanup resources, such as closing a file or in our case closing a server so that it does not continue to listen to a port.

-You want this to happen at the end of the function, but keep it within the context of when you opened the resource. `defer` allows you to keep these calls together which makes it easier for readers of your code.
+You want this to execute at the end of the function, but keep the instruction near where you created the server for the benefit of future readers of the code.

 Our refactoring is an improvement and is a reasonable solution given the Go features covered so far, but we can make the solution simpler.